liuxinren456852/laser_calibration/README.md

     calculate_r_t()

+Note:
-Note: Running this command will iterate through all apex data.
+- Running this command will iterate through all apex data.
 If you have data from multiple lidar positions or old data that you do not want to use within your calculations, move this data into a new folder (eg.
 "Data/Apex/Old") to ignore it.

-Notes: Background subtraction can be changed within the generate_scan function.
+- Background subtraction can be changed within the generate_scan function.
 Currently, the lidar ignores all data outside of a given region, so merely update the mask defined within this function to fit a range in which the target may be found.

+- The write_data function assumes that data will be written to ~/Documents/laser_calibration/Data/*.
+If you wish to save the data to another location, simply change the paths within this function.

 There exists functions that read all average data within the Average directory and calculate and save new apex data.
 This can be used to recalculate apex data